bwagner/music21generator/README.md

 /path/to/music21generator/m21gen.py MUSICXML_FILE > GENERATED_PYTHON_SCRIPT_NAME

-# Generates Python code to reproduce the given MUSICXML_FILE on stdout and stores it
-# in GENERATED_PYTHON_SCRIPT_NAME.

-/path/to/music21generator/m21gen.py -b MUSICXML_FILE > GENERATED_PYTHON_SCRIPT_NAME

 # Generates Python code to reproduce the given MUSICXML_FILE on stdout
 # and adds some boilerplate to save the music21-structure generated
-# by the generated Python script to a new MUSICXML_FILE and stores it in
+# by the generated Python script to a new MUSICXML_FILE.
+In the above incantation,
-# GENERATED_PYTHON_SCRIPT_NAME.
+# stdout is captured in GENERATED_PYTHON_SCRIPT_NAME.

 /path/to/music21generator/m21gen.py MUSICXML_FILE | python